-The Ethiopian Food, Medicine and Healthcare Administration and Control Authority is mandated by the proclamation No. 661/2009 to ensure the safety, quality and efficacy of medicines.
-Biotherapeutic protein products prepared by recombinant deoxyribonucleic acid technology (rDNA-derived biotherapeutics) are pharmaceutical products that fall in this jurisdiction that must be available in the market of Ethiopia of required safety, quality and effectiveness.
+The Ethiopian Food and Drug Authority is mandated by the proclamation N°.
+1112 /2019 to ensure the safety, quality and efficacy of medicines.
+Biotherapeutic protein products prepared by recombinant deoxyribonucleic acid technology (rDNA-derived biotherapeutics) are pharmaceutical products that fall in this jurisdiction that must be available in the market of intrinsic variability.

-Recombinant DNA-derived biotherapeutics are products of biological origin that exhibit some intrinsic variability.
 They are characterized by complex manufacturing processes.
 The quality of those products cannot be assessed solely by testing the final product alone.
 Hence, Specific regulatory systems should also be strengthened.
 This Guideline is intended to provide guidance to the applicants on the quality, safety and efficacy of biotherapeutic protein products prepared by recombinant deoxyribonucleic acid (DNA) technology (rDNA-derived biotherapeutics) and intended for use in humans.